rwbutler/FeatureFlags/README.md

 	- [Frameworks](#frameworks)
 	- [Tools](#tools)

-To learn more about how to use FeatureFlags, take a look at the [keynote presentation](https://github.com/rwbutler/FeatureFlags/blob/master/docs/presentations/feature-flags.pdf) or make use of the table of contents below:
+To learn more about how to use FeatureFlags, take a look at the [keynote presentation](https://github.com/rwbutler/FeatureFlags/blob/master/docs/presentations/feature-flags.pdf), check out the [blog post](https://medium.com/@rwbutler/feature-flags-a-b-testing-mvt-on-ios-718339ac7aa1), or make use of the table of contents below:

 ## Features